On the first-order genus of wreath products and their central extensions: Introduction

 This problem turned out to be difficult, so a more tractable question was posed: how many groups $H$ of infinite cardinality $\lambda$ satisfy $H \equiv G$?

-The extremal instance of the L\"owenheim-Skolem theorem occurs when there exists, up to isomorphism, a unique group $H$ of cardinality $\lambda$ such that $G \equiv H$.
+The extremal instance of the Löwenheim–Skolem theorem occurs when there exists, up to isomorphism, a unique group $H$ of cardinality $\lambda$ such that $G \equiv H$.
 Morley termed such theories $Th(G)$ \emph{$\lambda$-categorical} and proved that if $Th(G)$ is categorical in some uncountable cardinal, then it is categorical in all uncountable cardinals (and he did so for arbitrary algebraic structures, not just groups).

 Unfortunately, there are not many groups that are uncountably or countably categorical.
 Furthermore, if the theory $Th(G)$ is unstable, then it follows from Shelah's classification theory that the number of non-isomorphic models of a given uncountable cardinal $\kappa$ is maximal, which is $2^\kappa$.